Big Brother 18 (American season)

 Big Brother 18 is the eighteenth season of the American reality television series Big Brother.
-The season premiered on June 22, 2016 with a two-hour season premiere, broadcast on CBS in the United States and Global in Canada, and ended with a 90-minute season finale on September 21, 2016, after 99 days of competition.
+The season featured an international travel theme.
+It premiered on June 22, 2016 with a two-hour season premiere, broadcast on CBS in the United States and Global in Canada, and ended with a 90-minute season finale on September 21, 2016, after 99 days of competition.
 Julie Chen returned as host.
 On September 21, 2016, season 16 HouseGuest Nicole Franzel was crowned the winner defeating Paul Abrahamian in a 5–4 jury vote.
 Victor Arroyo was voted as the season's America's Favorite HouseGuest.

 Format

 Big Brother follows a group of contestants, known as HouseGuests, who live inside a custom-built house outfitted with cameras and microphones recording their every move 24 hours a day.
 The HouseGuests are sequestered with no contact with the outside world.
 During their stay, the HouseGuests share their thoughts on their day-to-day lives inside the house in a private room known as the Diary Room.
 Each week, the HouseGuests compete in competitions in order to win power and safety inside the house.
 At the start of each week, the HouseGuests compete in a Head of Household (abbreviated as "HOH") competition.
 The winner of the HoH competition is immune from eviction and selects two HouseGuests to be nominated for eviction.
 Six HouseGuests are then selected to compete in the Power of Veto (abbreviated as "PoV") competition: the reigning HoH, the nominees, and three other HouseGuests chosen by random draw.
 The winner of the PoV competition has the right to either revoke the nomination of one of the nominated HouseGuests or leave them as is.
 If the veto winner uses this power, the HoH must immediately nominate another HouseGuest for eviction.
 The PoV winner is also immune from being named as the replacement nominee.
 On eviction night, all HouseGuests vote to evict one of the nominees, though the Head of Household and the nominees are not allowed to vote.
 This vote is conducted in the privacy of the Diary Room.
 In the event of a tie, the Head of Household casts the tie-breaking vote.
 The nominee with the most votes is evicted from the house.
 The last nine evicted HouseGuests comprise the Jury and are sequestered in a separate location following their eviction and ultimately decide the winner of the season.
 The Jury is only allowed to see the competitions and ceremonies that include all of the remaining HouseGuests; they are not shown any interviews or other footage that might include strategy or details regarding nominations.
 The viewing public is able to award an additional prize of by choosing "America's Favorite HouseGuest".
 All evicted HouseGuests are eligible to win this award except for those who either voluntarily leave or are forcibly removed for rule violations.